Four Seasons Kuala Lumpur

 On a recent trip to Kuala Lumpur, I had the chance to stay in the newly opened Four Seasons hotel.
-Kuala Lumpur, long known amongst frequent travellers as a city with cheap upper upscale hotels and cheap flights, is going through a hotel renaissance of sorts.
-There are a bunch of luxury hotels which have opened and tere are more in the works, with the Four Seasons Kuala Lumpur being amongst the latest additions.
+Kuala Lumpur, long known amongst frequent travelers as a city with cheap upper-upscale hotels and cheap flights, is going through a hotel renaissance of sorts.
+There are a bunch of luxury hotels that have opened, and there are more in the works, with the Four Seasons Kuala Lumpur being amongst the latest additions.

 After walking past the bathroom, the room opened up, with the large and comfortable bed in the middle of the room facing a large smart Samsung TV.
 Filling out the edges of the room was a sofa lounge area and a work desk area.
 The views from the rooms are either of the KLCC park or the surrounding city skylines.
-There was also a closet which opens up to reveal the Nespresso coffee machine, the cups and glasses and a mini fridge.
+There was also a closet that opens up to reveal the Nespresso coffee machine, the cups and glasses, and a mini-fridge.

 There was also a chef manning a live cooking counter to freshly prepare a few hot dishes.
 I was also very impressed by the Pol Rogers champagne served in the lounge!

 I also found time to visit Bar Trigona, the gorgeous bar located behind The Lounge.
 The bar was named after a native stingless bee.
-Drawing on that, the bar incorporates local sustainable ingredients, especially various types of honey, in their house speciality cocktails, which were delicious and refreshing.
-The charming bartender even poured a few small dials of the different types of honey that they used, and offered me a guided honey tasting!
-I never knew honey could taste so different and complex, and walked away impressed, and maybe a bit tipsy…
+Drawing on that, the bar incorporates local, sustainable ingredients, especially various types of honey, in their house specialty cocktails, which were delicious and refreshing.
+The charming bartender even poured a few small dials of the different types of honey that they used and offered me a guided honey tasting!
+I never knew honey could taste so different and complex, and walked away impressed and maybe a bit tipsy…

 Gym & Pool

-For those wanting to relax further, the hotel Spa and Wellness centre was next to the pool.
-The spa offered various treatment and massages.
+For those wanting to relax further, the hotel Spa and Wellness center was next to the pool.
+The spa offered various treatments and massages.
 There was also a salon here for hair styling and treatments.
-I did try a signature traditional massage which involved clothed hot stone with herbs and oil.
-The treatment was magical, and I felt as light as air afterwards.
+I did try a signature traditional massage that involved clothed hot stone with herbs and oil.
+The treatment was magical, and I felt as light as air afterward.
 I later spent some time in the steam room and sauna inside the changing rooms to reach a higher zen.

 I checked out after two nights at the Four Seasons Kuala Lumpur.
 I left with a heavy heart but had great satisfaction knowing that the hotel has already done a wonderful job in setting the new benchmark for luxury hotels in Kuala Lumpur.
 I wholeheartedly recommend those who are seeking and accustomed to the finest things in life to stay here!